anthonypham26/ClassicalMachineLearning02/README.md

 You’ll also be introduced to **dimensionality reduction techniques**, such as **Principal Component Analysis (PCA)**, which help simplify complex datasets while preserving the most important information.

-Next, we’ll level up our visualizations by using tools that go beyond basic graphs—learning how to create **interactive, dynamic visualizations** that make your data insights more compelling and easier to share.

 We’ll also introduce **neural networks**, explaining how they mimic the brain to solve more complex problems and why they’ve become the foundation of modern artificial intelligence.

 Finally, we’ll cover **pipelines**, which help automate and organize the entire machine learning workflow.
-From data preparation to modeling and evaluation, making your work more efficient and scalable.